-Everyone wants their bundle of joy to be the very best, but some think genetic testing could lead the way to
+Every parent wants their bundle of joy to be the very best, and some think genetic testing could lead the way to

 There have always been strategies to try and tip the genetic scales in your child’s favor.
 Parents currently can have prenatal testing done to find out if they’re carriers of genetic disorders like Tay Sachs and cystic fibrosis.
 In utero testing, done as early as eight weeks and as late as 20, can indicate other chromosomal and developmental issues like Down’s Syndrome and spina bifida.
 All of these tests are now considered standard for having a baby in a developed country.